 The Defendants failed to indicate the basis for their objection or their denial of these ultimately undisputed facts, forcing Plaintiffs to obtain additional discovery, depositions, written discovery requests etc., to understand the basis of the Local 1107 Defendants' fact based defense that Plaintiffs' contracts were not for-cause and appealable to the Local 1107 Executive Board.
 Id. see also Ex.
 1, at 1-2.
 Had the Defendants admitted at the outset of the case, or in response to Plaintiffs' discovery requests what they ultimately did not dispute when summary judgment motions were filed, that Plaintiffs had for-cause contracts with clear terms regarding the termination appeal procedure that were breached, they would have a better argument that their requested fees were reasonable.
-However, the Defendants disputed the facts of the case, and did everything they could to preclude disclosure of relevant discovery, requiring Plaintiffs to move to compel documents they ultimately produced anyway, and in the end did not dispute the merits of the breach of contract case.
-The date of the Defendants' offer of judgment before Plaintiffs were able to conduct discovery in the case, and their denial of facts they ultimately did not dispute on summary judgment, demonstrates that their offer of judgment was intended to maximize recovery of fees, not a reasonable analysis of the facts, evidence, and applicable law.
+However, the Defendants disputed the facts of the case, and did everything they could to preclude disclosure of relevant discovery, requiring Plaintiffs were able to conduct discovery in the case, and their denial of facts they ultimately did not dispute on summary judgment, demonstrates that their offer of judgment was intended to maximize recovery of fees, not a reasonable analysis of the facts, evidence, and applicable law.

 Although an offer of judgment made before discovery is not, "in and of itself, necessarily unreasonable," the Nevada Supreme Court has indicated that if a party identifies "specific information that they needed to evaluate the reasonableness of the offer of judgment that they did not have at the time that the offer was extended," it could be unreasonable.
 Anderson v.
 Doi Huynh, 2015 Nev.
 App.
 Unpub.
-LEXIS 150, \2, 2015 WL 1280093.
+LEXIS 150, 2, 2015 WL 1280093.
 The Local 1107 Defendants' unreasonable dispute of the factual merits of this case that they ultimately did not dispute on summary judgment is a prime example of the bad faith in their offer of judgment.
-If the Defendants had simply admitted that Plaintiffs had for-cause employment contracts, and that those contracts were breached, the depositions, additional discovery requests, discovery extensions, etc. would not have been necessary, and the vast majority of Defendants' claimed fees would not have occurred.
-Local 1107 knew their only defense to this action was preemption, and had they been forthcoming about that, the case could have proceeded to summary judgment without any need for an extension of discovery.
+If the Defendants had simply admitted that Plaintiffs had for-cause employment contracts, and that those contracts were breached, the depositions, additional discovery requests, discovery extensions, etc. would not have been necessary, and the vast majority of Defendants' claimed fees would not have been seeming the only defense to this action was preemption, and had they been necessary.

+forthcoming about that, the case could have proceeded to summary judgment without any need for an extension of discovery.
 Instead, their responses to Plaintiffs' discovery requests necessitated the additional discovery for which they now seek attorneys' fees and cost.

 In a similar case, where an employee sued his former employer for wrongful termination and the employer sent an offer of judgment before discovery concluded, after a bench trial that was decided on the merits in favor of the employer, the employer moved for attorneys' fees.
 Niculescu v.
 Sun Cab, Inc., No. 61761, 2013 Nev.
 Unpub.
-LEXIS 577, at \1 (May 15, 2013). "[T]he district court evaluated the Beattie and Brunzell factors and awarded respondent approximately half of its requested fees as reasonable attorney fees."
-Id. at \3.
+LEXIS 577, at 1 (May 15, 2013). "[T]he district court evaluated the Beattie and Brunzell factors and awarded respondent approximately half of its requested fees as reasonable attorney fees."
+Id. at 3.
 The Nevada Supreme Court upheld the district court's decision to award only half the attorney fees.
 Id.
 It is reasonable to assume that the district court awarded only half of the fees requested, in part, because of the timing of the offer.